WMS Per-User Pricing: Seat Fees, Seasonal Staff, and Real Cost

 Co-Founder, Ekyon

 Co-Founder of Ekyon.
-Engineers AI-driven warehouse and logistics systems.
-Focused on helping operations teams replace expensive subscriptions with software they own.
+Engineers custom platforms and AI-powered tools for operations teams.
+Focused on replacing expensive subscriptions with software you own.